At a glance

 3. Promotes blood sugar balance

-Consuming apple cider vinegar appears to support healthy blood sugar regulation and lowers the risk of diabetes and metabolic syndrome.
+Consuming apple cider vinegar supports healthy blood sugar regulation and may help lower the risk of diabetes and metabolic syndrome.

-This study suggests that acetic acid slows gastric emptying, which buffers the rise of blood sugar levels after a meal.
+A study published in Clinical Nutrition suggests that acetic acid slows gastric emptying, which buffers the rise of blood sugar levels after a meal.2

-In addition, acetic acid increases the sensitivity of your cells to insulin and appears to directly inhibit the release of excessive insulin, which supports an effective metabolism and healthy weight.
+In addition, acetic acid may enhance the sensitivity of your cells to insulin and inhibit the release of excessive insulin, which supports an effective metabolism and a healthy weight.

 4. Supports heart health